federicotdn/verb/README.md

 Finally, a list of all recipes and their descriptions can be obtained using `make help` or simply `make`.

 A PR will need to successfully go through all the checks mentioned above in order to be reviewed first.
+Please remember to target your PR against the `main` branch (not `master`).

 ## Related Packages